Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Channel Width (a.k.a Bandwidth)

-A wider channel consists of a few contiguous narrower (20MHz) channels.
-And that brings us to Control Channel and Extension Channel.
+A wider channel consists of a few contiguous narrower (20MHz) channels, which brings us to the Control Channel and Extension Channel settings.

 Wi-Fi Analyzer Wi-Fi Signal Strenth in dBm